NA32 experiment

-Microstrip detectors used in the NA32 experiment come from three different sources: (i) most of the detectors used in the charm experiment were produced by J.Kemmer at the TU Munich following a technique developed earlier by Kemmer. (ii) In an early stage of the experiment (1982) four detectors in the beam telescope produced by ENERTEC, Strasbourg were used. (iii) In 1984 and 1985 two prototype detectors produced by MICRON, England were put into the experiment for specific tests.
+Microstrip detectors used in the NA32 experiment come from three different sources.
+Most were produced by J.Kemmer at the TU Munich following a technique developed earlier by Kemmer.
+In an early stage of the experiment (1982), four detectors in the beam telescope produced by ENERTEC in Strasbourg were used.
+In 1984 and 1985 two prototype detectors produced by MICRON in England were included for specific tests.

 The pixel size of the NA32 detectors was 22 x 22 μm, and the effective detector thickness ~15 μm.
 The relatively shallow active area lead to a very small signal demanding cooling and very low noise electronics.
 In the NA32 the data was read out at a rate of 1.5-3 MHz, allowing ~50 000 pixels to be read out in 16 ms.

 NA32 proved that tracking using silicon microstrip detectors was a practical technique for resolving particle tracks over very short distances, and in particular for detecting short-lived particles down to half lives of fractions of picoseconds.